SongGithub/personal-infra/README.md

 easily made to infrastruture due to a bad code commit.
 Examples include: vpc,secrets,and hosted zone etc*

-## EC2
-chosen ami: `ami-09b42976632b27e9b`.
-It is a standard free tier AMI that contains Ruby

 ## use of Bastion
 - prerequisite: VPC stack is created.
 - manully create keypair `sinatra` under AwsConsole/EC2.
-This action will lead to a file `sinatra.pem` downloaded to your default Download directory, for instance `~/Downloads`
+This action will downloade a file `sinatra.pem` to your default Download directory, for instance `~/Downloads`
 - run `chmod 400 ~/Downloads/sinatra.pem`
 - run `ssh-add ~/Downloads/sinatra.pem`
 - configure cfn/bastion/params/dev.yaml to your CIDR range.
 It has been locked down to the CIDR rage